jordilaforge/graphstream-fx/docs/index.md

         return  (FxViewPanel) fxViewer.addDefaultView(false);
     }
 ```
 There are a lot of things to note here.
 First, we create a graph with a title.
 We need a viewer to display the graph here it is important that we choose the FxViewer because this viewer is to embed the graph in a JavaFX application like we have here.
 Additionally, we have to specify a ThreadingModel if you are planning on manipulating the graph during runtime you may choose to run the graph in a separate thread but for this tutorial it is fine.
 We need to enable the auto layout on the viewer or you specify the location of each node manually otherwise the nodes will all be in the same spot.
 Remember that those configurations had to be done before you add any nodes or edges.
 Now we can add as many nodes and edges as we like.
 The last statement is the most important here we get a FxViewPanel from our Viewer.
-We have to cast it to the FxViewPanel.
-Now we have a FxViewPanel which we can return, FxViewPanel extends the JavaFX pane and can, therefore, be integrated into any JavaFX component.
+We have to cast it to a FxViewPanel first then we can return it.
+Note that FxViewPanel extends the JavaFX pane and can, therefore, be integrated into any JavaFX component.

 The final things to do now is to add our FxViewPanel to our GridPane.
 First, we implement the Initializable interface in our controller this will force a method called initialize which will be loaded as soon as our fxml is read.
 In this method, we assign the graph to our gridPane.
 ```java